woomin-park/woomin-park.github.io/in-memoriam.md

 <div style="margin-top: 50px; margin-bottom: 40px; text-align: center;"><iframe width="100%" height="400" style="max-width: 600px; border-radius: 8px; box-shadow: 0 4px 12px rgba(0,0,0,0.1);" src="https://www.youtube.com/embed/GLIE9aOgsOs" title="In Memory of Jan-Felix Müller" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 Jan-Felix was truly an angel who graced this world with his presence.
-I find it hard to imagine meeting someone as bright, cheerful, and curious as him again.
+I find it hard to imagine meeting someone as bright, cheerful, and curious as him again.<br>

 <br>

 In my early days here in Tallahassee, struggling with even the simplest English, J-F patiently listened to my broken words.
 It is no small thing for someone to listen closely when we feel as if we have lost our ability to express ourselves.
 It was as if, without the language to express myself, I had lost part of my identity, and felt like a helpless infant.
 Yet, with his sparkling eyes and attentive presence, he gave me the strength to feel seen and understood.
 He was the first person with whom I connected despite the absence of a shared native language.
-From this, I found strength in my fragile existence.
+From this, I found strength in my fragile existence.<br>

 <br>